By the end of this section, you will be able to:

 The revocation of voting rights, or disenfranchisement, took a number of forms; not every southern state used the same methods, and some states used more than one, but they all disproportionately affected black voter registration and turnout.

 Perhaps the most famous of the tools of disenfranchisement were literacy tests and understanding tests.
 Literacy tests, which had been used in the North since the 1850s to disqualify naturalized European immigrants from voting, called on the prospective voter to demonstrate his (and later her) ability to read a particular passage of text.
-However, since voter registration officials had discretion to decide what text the voter was to read, they could give easy passages to voters they wanted to register and more difficult passages to those whose registration they wanted to deny.
+However, since voter registration officials had discretion to decide what text the voter was to read, they could give easy passages to voters they wanted to register (typically whites) and more difficult passages to those whose registration they wanted to deny (typically blacks).
 Understanding tests required the prospective voter to explain the meaning of a particular passage of text, often a provision of the U.S. Constitution, or answer a series of questions related to citizenship.
 Again, since the official examining the prospective voter could decide which passage or questions to choose, the difficulty of the test might vary dramatically between white and black applicants.

 Even had these tests been administered fairly and equitably, however, most blacks would have been at a huge disadvantage, because few could read.
 Although schools for blacks had existed in some places, southern states had made it largely illegal to teach slaves to read and write.
 At the beginning of the Civil War, only 5 percent of blacks could read and write, and most of them lived in the North.